 I tried the Grip & Glow’s Totally Beachin’ body grip, which smells of delicate citrus and florals, a fresh cool breeze, and sea salt.
 Grip & Glow is also 100% VEGAN, and it comes in a series of colourful and yummy flavours and formats.

 How to use: Grip & Glow is not recommended for hands – hence why it’s a body grip.
 Shake it well, spray the desired amount on your body, wait til it absorbs and dries and pole away!

 Get it from: Pole Junkie.

 Verdict: Grip & Glow was the most expensive grip I bought for this post.
 I was initially slightly annoyed that it couldn’t be used for hands and needed to be used in conjunction with other grips, but it compensates with better and bigger packaging that lasts longer, a lovely scent and a pretty fab unique selling point: unlike many other grip aids, it doesn’t dry your skin out, but it somehow hydrates it while helping your body stick to the pole.
-That’s magic if you ask me, and I’ve loved incorporating Grip & Glow in my training routine.
+That’s magic if you ask me, and I’ve loved incorporating Grip & Glow in my training routine, although for me it only works on particularly dry skin days (and I don’t often have those, I’m more of an oily gal lol).
 Goodbye lizard skin!